How to promote your research for greater impact

 What will you learn?

-- Which parts of the research paper you need to focus on for improved visibility?
+- Which parts of the research paper you need to focus on for better visibility

 - Everything you need to know about Open Access

-Why stop at publishing your research?
-These useful and handy tips will help you extend the reach and impact of your research to a wider audience!
-This course will help you strategize and create a plan to promote your research effectively.
-You will learn how research collaborations can not only help your research but also help you advance your career.
-Understand how conferences work and the best networking tricks and tips, learn why Open Access should matter to authors, and how to use the internet to make your research more discoverable.
+This well-paced program is designed to help you strategize and create a plan to promote your research effectively.
+You will learn how to establish your identity as a researcher and understand how collaborations can not only strengthen your research but also help you advance your career.
+This program also offers practical tips on building your network at academic events and conferences, explains why Open Access should matter to authors, and describes how you can use the internet and new media platforms to make your research more discoverable.

 What topics will you cover?